Kwoth/NadekoBot/README.md

 NadekoBot is an open source Discord bot.
 It is written in C# and is built on .NET 8.

-If you want to run your own instance of NadekoBot, please check out the [Self hosting Guides and Docs](https://docs.nadeko.bot).

-If you have any questions, please visit our [Discord support server](https://discord.nadeko.bot).
+If you have any questions, please visit our Discord: https://discord.nadeko.bot

 ## Installation